richafnu/Viva/Viva/engage/work-with-external-networks-and-entra.md

 **I use external networks for Consumer Identities, are these still supported in modern external networks?**

 Yes.
-Engage continues to support consumer identities in both External and Canonical Engage networks.
+Engage continues to support consumer identities in both external and parent Engage networks.

 **What is the process for members joining the migrated external network?**